 Small groups of hikers, bicyclists, or equestrians can now make reservations for guided excursions along the Fifield-Cahill Ridge Trail.
 Because of environmental restrictions within our fragile ecosystem, groups must be accompanied by a volunteer trail leader and are limited to approximately 20 people (fewer on horseback), scheduled no more than three times a day on Wednesdays, Saturdays, and Sundays.
 You can reserve spaces for as many as five people for any one event.

 Sign up for an event using our on line reservation system.

 Events are led by volunteer docents.
-If you are interested in becoming a docent, there is a link to an application form at the bottom of this page.
+If you are interested in becoming a docent, follow the application instructions.
 If you are already a docent and want to lead an event, go directly to the sign up page.

 - Skyline Quarry – access to this trail head is at Skyline Quarry Gate, which is 0.7 miles west of the intersection of Lower Skyline Boulevard and Highway 92.
 Look for the sign.Drive westbound on California Highway 92 crossing under Interstate 280.
 The "T" intersection before you cross the reservoir is Lower Skyline Boulevard.
 Go straight through it.
 Remain on Highway 92 crossing over the reservoir.
 After you have passed the reservoir drive approximately .5 mile.
 Look for a gate on the north side of Highway 92.
 Enter through the gate.
 Drive .5 mile to the parking area.